-Raita boondi, a refreshing and flavorful accompaniment, is prepared with yogurt and fried chickpea flour balls.
+Raita boondi is a quick, delicious, cooling, and refreshing side perfect for summer.
+Boondi raita is a classic Indian yogurt-based dip made with crunchy fried boondi (tiny chickpea flour balls) and spiced yogurt.
 It is mainly served as a side dish, especially with spicy curries, biryanis, rice, and parathas to neutralize the heat.

 Jump to:

-- Yogurt, being a probiotic, aids in digestion and maintaining gut health.
+- A healthy choice - Yogurt, being a probiotic, aids in digestion and supports gut health.

 Ingredients